Guide

 Documents you need ready before you start

 The biggest time-waster in tender applications is scrambling for documents at the last minute.
 Set up a folder right now with the following and keep it updated.
-Every tender will ask for some combination of these:
+Many tenders will ask for some combination of identity, insurance, capability, pricing, and compliance evidence:

 Pro tip